 UK car sales are the strongest they've been in a decade, which means the competition between manufacturers to sell you a car has never been stiffer.

-You should capitalise on this when you’re hunting for your next car, because there are plenty of new car deals offering everything from low monthly payments to interest-free credit, free equipment upgrades and big discounts.
+You should capitalise on this when you're hunting for your next car, because there are plenty of new car deals offering everything from low monthly payments to interest-free credit, free equipment upgrades and big discounts.
 Keep reading for the best deals straight from the manufacturers, or visit our best cars section to check out the top models on the market today.

 Audi is very keen to sell you a new Audi A7 Sportback five-door coupe and has slashed £8,000 off the price of the car in the form of a dealer contribution.
-That means the 3.0-litre Ultra model – which is both fast and economical – can now be yours for a deposit of £9,232 and 35 monthly instalments of £449.
+That means the 3.0-litre Ultra model – which is both fast and economical – can now be yours for a deposit of £9,000 and 35 monthly instalments of £449.
 You have the option to buy the car for £18,693 at the end of the agreement.
-If you’re looking for something more practical, Audi has also lowered the price of the four-wheel-drive Audi A4 Allroad Quattro estate by £4,300.
-You pay a deposit of £5,692 followed by 35 monthly payments of £339 and an optional final amount of £15,531 to take ownership of the car.
+If you're looking for something more practical, Audi has also lowered the price of the four-wheel-drive Audi A4 Allroad Quattro estate.
+You pay a deposit of £5,777 followed by 35 monthly payments of £329 and an optional final amount of £17,957 to take ownership of the car.

 Much like its rival, the Alfa Romeo MiTo, the Chrysler Ypsilon looks stylish but falls behind rivals in other areas.
 You may find it even more appealing when you learn it's currently being offered with interest-free credit.
 For the Ypsilon 1.2-litre Silver five-door, you'll pay a £1,999 deposit and then have the option to buy the car outright at the end of the 48 months for £2,632.